 FIGURE 5.
 Phases of the male's attachment to the dorsal side of the female.
 A, C, top view; B, D, side view.
 A-B, First stage of attachment; posterior end of the male faces the head end of female.
-C-D, Last stage of attachment; posterior end of male faces the posterior end of female.
+C-D, Last stage of attachment; posterior end of female.